itspriddle/josh.fail/_posts/2013/2013-03-19-bash-arguments-with-dollar-star-and-dollar-at.markdown

 ---

 Today, I wondered what the difference between `$*` and `$@` in Bash were.
-This is a tough one to Google for, so I'm copying the answer I found [here][1]:
+This is a tough one to Google for, so I'm copying the answer I found on [Bash Hackers][1]:

 | Variable | Result                      |
 | :------: | :-------------------------: |